-Pottery is made of clay and other natural materials; and for the better part of human civilization, it owed that attractive glossy finish to lead-and cadmium-ridden paint and glaze.
+Pottery is made of clay and other natural materials; and for much of human history, brightly colored finishes owed that attractive glossy look to lead-and cadmium-ridden paint and glaze.

 This is not the case anymore.
 Paints and glazes are now heavily regulated for lead and cadmium content, especially those that will be directly in contact with food.